Uniform convergence to the Airy line ensemble: Kernel convergence for Bernoulli walks

 The intuition behind the three poles at $0, 1,$ and $-\be^{-1}$ is that after the appropriate rescaling, the distance from the critical point to each pole stands as a proxy for a particular scaling parameter going to $\infty$.
 The pole at $1$ represents the number of lines and comes from the $n$ term in the definition of $F_n$, the pole at $\be^{-1}$ represents the time scaling and comes from the $t$ term, and the pole at $0$ represents the spatial scaling and comes with the $x$ term.
 In the case of the pole at $0$, this is a very precise statement, since the distance to that pole after rescaling is simply $\chi_n$.

 \begin{proof}[Proof of Proposition \ref{P:kern-cvg}] We can write $\tilde K_n = \tilde H_n + \tilde J_n$, where $\tilde H_n$ and $\tilde J_n$ are rescaled and coordinate-changed versions of $H_n$ and $J_n$.
 Showing that $\tilde H_n$ converges to the corresponding term in $K_\scrA$ pointwise follows from the central limit theorem for Bernoulli walks, see the discussion before Proposition \ref{P:kern-cvg}.
-Showing this with the desired error bound follows from a quantitative version of the central limit theorem for Bernoulli walks (i.e. an application of Stirling's formula).
-We omit the details and move on to deal with the more complicated term $J_n$.
+Showing this with the desired error bound and follows from a quantitative version of the central limit theorem for Bernoulli walks (e.g. an application of Stirling's formula \cite{durrett2019probability}, Section 3.1).
+We move on to deal with the more complicated term $J_n$.

 For ease of notation during the rest of the proof, we will omit from our notation the dependence of parameters on $n$, e.g. $\de = \de_n, \be = \be_n$.

-Throughout the proof, $c, c_1, c_2,$ and $c_3$ are universal constants that may change from line to line.
-Recalling the computation of $L'$ and computing the derivatives of $L_t$ and $L_x$ (recall their definition from \eqref{E:Lt_Lx_defn}) gives
+\textbf{Step 1: Comparing $L, L_t$, and $L_x$.} \qquad In Propositions \ref{P:G1-bounds-w} and \ref{P:G1-bounds-z} we defined contours that behave well with the function $L$.
+However, as can be seen from \eqref{E:F-be-n}, our integrand also has $L_t$ and $L_x$ terms.
+Our first aim is to show that these terms are negligible away from the critical point when compared with the $L$ term, justifying our choice of contours.